Peruvian División Intermedia (1984–1987): History

-Intermedia was a promotion championship in Peru between the First Division as a superior category and the Second Division and Copa Perú as lower categories.
-It was developed during the system of Regional Championships between 1984 and 1987.
+The Intermedia was a promotion championship in Peru that operated between the Peruvian Primera División (top tier) and the Peruvian Segunda División and Copa Perú (lower tiers).
+It was held during the Regional Championships era between 1984 and 1987.

-As the First Division was divided into four zones: North, Center, South and Metropolitan.
-In the first three participated the worst of the respective zone in the First Division against teams from the Copa Peru.
-The best of each zone classified the First Division the following year while the rest returned to the Copa Peru.
+As the Peruvian Primera División was divided into four zones—North, Center, South, and Metropolitan—the competition format varied by region.
+In the North, Center, and South zones, the lowest-ranked teams from each First Division zone competed against clubs from the Copa Perú.
+The winners of each zone earned promotion (or retained their place) in the First Division for the following season, while the remaining teams returned to the Copa Perú.

-In the case of the Metropolitan Area, it was divided into Intermedia A and Intermedia B. In Intermedia A, the worst of the Metropolitan Zone of the First and the best of the Second Division where the winners played in the First Division played.
-The rest of the Segunda Division teams played Intermedia B against the winners of the IV and IX regions of the Copa Peru to define who would face the Intermedia A teams that had not achieved the promotion in order to obtain the last places in the First Division.
-Intermedia B also left the team that returned to the Copa Peru that added to the descent of the Second Division tournament.
-Once both intermedia teams finished, the teams that did not manage to ascend to First and avoided the descent to Copa Peru played in the Second Division the following year.
+In the Metropolitan area, the system was more complex and was split into Intermedia A and Intermedia B. Intermedia A featured the lowest-ranked teams from the Metropolitan Zone of the First Division alongside the top teams from the Second Division, with the winners securing places in the First Division.

+Meanwhile, the remaining Second Division teams competed in Intermedia B against the champions of Regions IV and IX of the Copa Perú.
+The top teams from Intermedia B advanced to face those Intermedia A teams that had failed to secure promotion, with the final First Division spots at stake.
+Intermedia B also determined the team relegated to the Copa Perú, in addition to those relegated from the Second Division.

+Once both Intermedia tournaments concluded, the teams that neither achieved promotion to the First Division nor were relegated to the Copa Perú competed in the Second Division the following season.